-As well as providing a prime habitat for wildlife and leisure activities, the River Severn also forms part of a large water supply system for the West Midlands.
-Around 6 million people rely upon the river for their drinking water as well as providing water for local businesses.
+The River Severn forms part of a large water supply system essential to West Midlands communities who rely upon the river for their drinking water.
+As well as providing water for local businesses, the river also provides a prime habitat for wildlife and leisure activities.

-To help us manage the river we call upon surface water stored in Clywedog reservoir in Mid Wales, and the groundwater resources of the Shropshire Groundwater Scheme in North Shropshire.
-The amount of water we release is determined by: current river flow trends; historic flow patterns; predicted abstraction demands; and weather forecasts.
-Our aim is ensure that the river flow measured at Bewdley, Worcestershire, does not fall below a minimum flow of 850 million litres a day over a 5 day average.
+To help us manage the river we call upon surface water stored in Clywedog and Vyrnwy reservoirs in mid Wales, and the underground water resources of the Shropshire Groundwater Scheme in North Shropshire.
+The amount of water we release is determined by: current and predicted river flows; abstraction demands; and weather forecasts.
+Our aim is ensure that the river flow measured midway down the Severn at Bewdley, Worcestershire, does not fall below a minimum flow target of 850 million litres a day over a five day average.

 The value of managing and protecting the river, both now and in the future, is becoming more evident, particularly if we are to deal with the challenges posed by climate change.
-We need to remain vigilant and adapt our management of the river in response to the extremes of weather posed by flooding and drought.
+We need to remain vigilant and adapt our management of the river in response to the extremes of weather posed by both flooding and dry weather.
+During dry weather conditions please use water wisely to help preserve and maintain the habitat of the River Severn.

 Kevin Voyce is a technical specialist in hydrogeology at the Environment Agency